Scaffold-Stark/scaffold-stark-2/README.md

 ## Documentation (Coming Soon)

-We are working on the documentation to learn how to start building with Scaffold-Stark 2.
+Visit our [docs](https://www.docs.scaffoldstark.com/) to learn how to start building with Scaffold-Stark 2.

-For more information on its features, visit our website.
+To know more about its features, check out our [website](https://scaffoldstark.com)

 ## Contributing to Scaffold-Stark 2